-The information revolution brings new possibilities related with Internet of Things and Cyber-Physical Systems in robotics, health monitoring and transportation: everything becomes a sensor being sometimes equipped with a possibility of actuating its immediate neighbourhood.
-Then the questions appear: how to use this information about environment, people, society?
-And how to feedback it?
+The information revolution brings new possibilities related to the Internet of Things and Cyber-Physical Systems in robotics, health monitoring, and transportation: everything becomes a sensor being sometimes equipped with the possibility of actuating its immediate neighborhood.
+Then natural questions appear: how to use this information about the environment, people, and society?
+Moreover, how to feedback it?

-Valse team studies the problems arising in the analysis of distributed, uncertain and interconnected dynamical systems, with design of estimation and control algorithms using the concepts of finite-time/fixed-time/hyperexponential convergence and stability, the main idea is to separate and hierarchize in time the control and estimation processes, which are distributed in space.
-This greatly simplifies their analysis and the design for large-scale solutions.
+The Valse team studies the problems arising in the analysis of distributed, uncertain and interconnected dynamical systems, with the design of estimation and control algorithms using the concepts of finite-time/fixed-time/hyperexponential convergence and stability.
+The main idea is to separate and hierarchize in time the control and estimation processes, which are distributed in space, greatly simplifying their analysis and the design for large-scale solutions.

 The team aims to design algorithms for distributed finite-time control and estimation.
-The methodological tools developed include extensions of the theory of homogeneous systems and of finite-time/fixed-time/hyperexponential convergence and stability notions.
-A particular attention is given to applications in real-world scenarios.
+The methodological tools developed include extensions of the theory of homogeneous systems and finite-time/fixed-time/hyperexponential convergence and stability notions.
+Particular attention is given to applications in real-world scenarios.

-Valse is a joint proposal with the University of Lille (Centrale Lille, CRIStAL UMR-CNRS 9189), which follows Non-A team.
+Valse is a joint proposal with the University of Lille (Centrale Lille, CRIStAL UMR-CNRS 9189).